SIGMA Team Documents

 expect that anything would be deleted.

-If it looks right, run the command again without --dry-run
+If it looks right, run the command again without --dry-run and let

 it finish.